tuxfuxch/yarc/webinterface.yarc/readme.md

   * Minimum XBMC Frodo (should work with Gotham according to others)
   * Internet connection to see preview images of movies.
+  * I heard: it's still usable on a mobile with Symbian, Opera Mobile12, 42mb free ram and ARM 11 CPU @ 434 MHz

 ###Tested on